steve-crouch/FM001-test/_episodes/00-hpc-intro.md

 Frequently, research problems that use computing can outgrow the desktop or laptop computer where they started:

-* A statistics student wants to do cross-validate their model.
+* A cosmology student wants to do cross-validate their model.
 This involves running the model thousands of times &mdash; but each run takes an hour.
   Running on their laptop will take over a month!
-* A genomics researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
+* A astronomy researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
 It's already challenging to open the datasets on their computer &mdash;
   analyzing these larger datasets will probably crash it.
-* An engineer is using a fluid dynamics package that has an option to run in parallel.
+* An astrophysicist is using a fluid dynamics package that has an option to run in parallel.
 So far, they haven't used this option on their desktop, but in going from 2D to 3D simulations, simulation time has more than tripled and it might be useful to take advantage of that feature.